Definition

 Information

-Section titled “Information”Due to the complex nature of data sharing agreements the sharing organisation model has been designed to allow for a single view per user based their access configuration.
+Section titled “Information”Due to the complex nature of data sharing agreements the sharing organisation model has been designed to allow for a single view per user based on their access configuration.
 An example of this could be user one has access to three sharing agreements which consists of 25 organisations.

-Each organisation can activate (or deactivate) the agreement any time however user one will need to be able to see both the organsation that are active and which ones are not.
-Also as the model is driven from user configuration this means that, when querying the model, you will only ever see organisations that can belong to the agreements linked to your accounts.
+As the model is driven from user configuration, when querying the model, you will only ever see organisations that belong to the agreements linked to your accounts.

 Overview